 It was something I was used to doing every year – visiting my grandparents’ grave.
-It was an annual family tradition of ours to each year visit the veterans’ cemetery and have a picnic lunch afterwards.
-The “afterwards” was always my favorite part, because, although I never wanted to seem disrespectful or uncaring, I felt no emotional family connection, having barely known either relative.
-We would always take the trip in late May in honor of Memorial Day, but it was postponed due to this past spring’s tornadic weather and major flooding.
+It’s been an annual family tradition of ours to each year visit the veterans’ cemetery and have a picnic lunch afterwards.
+The “afterwards” has always been my favorite part, because, although I never wanted to seem disrespectful or uncaring, I feel no emotional family connection, having barely known either relative.
+We always take the trip in late May in honor of Memorial Day, but it was postponed due to this past spring’s tornadic weather and major flooding.
 We went on July 4th this year.

 The intense storms that went on, on the outside and within myself, changed things up this time around, and shamefully, not in a good way for me on some matters.

 I passed by the uniform gravestones, my eyes reluctantly searching for the name I did not want to have to see.
 My grandfather’s name…and also HIS name.

 The name that had made my heart ache with longing and then with unbearable anguish.

 The name that still ran through my mind a hundred times a day.

 I stopped and stared at it, engraved into the smooth marble, and it stared blankly back at me.
 I felt emptiness, and at the same time, I suppressed a flood of sorrowing emotions.

 The sad realization was that, even though it wasn’t HIS grave, I knew he had already become a stone-cold wall of a man with a dead heart.